nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)

-From the class group list, click the "Check Attendance" button to open a popup window.
+From TAssist's "Classes" tab, click the "Check Absentees" button to open a popup window.
 This popup  displays a list of lessons 1-13 and any students who were **absent** for a lesson.

 <img src="images/Ui_Check_Attendance.jpg" style="display:block;margin:0 auto;max-width:500px;">

-From the assessment list, click the "See Attempts" button to open a popup window.
+From TAssist's "Assessments" tab, click the "See Attempts" button to open a popup window.
 This popup displays a list of student attempts for that assessment including their name and assigned grade.

 <img src="images/Ui_See_Attempts.jpg" style="display:block;margin:0 auto;max-width:500px;">